carpentry-org/p/README.md

 # p

+*Notice*: This is now part of the standard library as `Debug.trace` and should be treated as an archive for posteriority.

 A simple printing utility for Carp.

 The basic idea is this: you have a program.
 It doesn’t work.
 You’re too lazy to